 Your risk of needing long-term care increases with aging, although the need for care is not limited to those who are older.
 People require long-term care due to an illness, accident, or just the impact of longevity.

 Decline Rates for Long-Term Care Insurance

-As many as 45 percent of individuals who apply for Long-Term Care insurance are declined coverage.
-As you get older the chance for a health issue which would disqualify you for coverage increases.
+As many as 45% of individuals who apply for Long-Term Care insurance get turned down for coverage.
+As you get older, the chance for a health issue that would disqualify you for coverage increases.

-"Short-term care insurance which is sometimes referred to as recovery care insurance can provide millions of older Americans with meaningful and affordable protection for their care needs."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI).
+"Short-Term Care insurance, which is sometimes referred to as recovery care insurance, can provide millions of older Americans with meaningful and affordable protection for their care needs."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI).

 Insurance Options for Those with Health Issues Available

 The Association launched the National Advisory Center for Short Term Care Information to increase public awareness.

 The standard short term care insurance policy provides coverage for two years or less.
 As a result, policies are less costly than traditional Long-Term Care Insurance policies that can provide benefits for more extended periods.

 "These policies are ideal for individuals in their 60s and 70s who can not health-qualify for traditional LTC coverage or those seeking a more affordable option."Jesse Slome